InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/IAB Tech Lab - Consent string and vendor list formats v2.md

 If a publisher is operating a CMP within a jurisdiction that does not require consent to store and/or access information on a device and, therefore, does not ask for consent on behalf of a vendor, the CMP will write the corresponding bit in the _**PurposesConsent**_ field to `0`.
 Even though it is vaild within that jurisdiction to use Legitimate Interest for Purpose 1, a vendor would interpret that `0` as a “no consent” signal and have no way of knowing that consent was not required in the jurisdiction in which the publisher operates.
 This lack of transparency would, ultimately, cause losses in ad revenue for that publisher.

 To accomodate cases “where Purpose 1 is governed differently for consent depending on the legal jurisdiction, a TC String is transparent about the publisher’s operating governance and whether or not Purpose 1 was disclosed to a user.
-The vendor can then use these details to make a determinationabout whether they have sufficient legal basis for data processing in that given context.
+The vendor can then use these details to make a determination about whether they have sufficient legal basis for data processing in that given context.
 To support this, there are two feilds in a TC String: _**PublisherCC**_, which represents the publisher’s country code and a flag for whether any disclosure has been offered on Purpose 1 named _**PurposeOneTreatment**_.
 Details for each field are listed among [the fields used in the TC String](#tc-string-format).

 ## Creating a TC String